imaginate/motion/README.md

 automatically saved to the cloud.
 You can filter results with ease.
 To use the management system you must be logged in as a manager.

+### Please Note

+This **project is not completed** at this time.
+I do have much completed functionality to review, but I have not optimized the the front-end or back-end, completed the front-end styling and images, completed all of the pages and API calls, added numerous fundamental security features, thoroughly tested the application and API, and cleaned up the source code (e.g. eliminated duplicate code, improved namespace choices, improved documentation).
+I also am using plain JSON files for my database to keep the required programs limited to only Node.js and NPM as well as to avoid the complications that arise when configuring a database across different OSs.

 ## Table Of Contents
 - Install Application
 - Browser Compatibility